larpchronicles/rules/rules-topics/06_weapons.md

 ## Shields

 ---
-* The shortest dimension a shield may have is 12".
-* The longest dimension a shield may have is 36".
-* Everything attached to the shield and its edges (such as foam edging) counts as part of the shield.
-* The maximum allowed surface area of a shield is 531 square inches and is calculated as if the shield were a flattened surface, counting any concavities into the silhouette.
-* If a shield is curved or has three dimensions such as a partial cylinder or dome, that surface area is calculated into the total surface area.
+A shield cannot be less then 12" or longer than 36" in any dimension (including diagonally), and must encompass an area less than 531 sq. in.
+A perfectly circular shield could have a diameter of 26in).
+Everything that is part of the shield counts as the shield.
+The surface area of the shield is calculated as if the shield were a flattened surface, and counts concavities in the shield's silhouette.
+If the shield is curved or the face of the shield has three dimensions (ex: A partial cylinder, a dome shield, etc.), then the area is calculated including that space.
+If you cover the face of your shield with tape, then the area of the shield would be (at minimum) equal to the area of tape.
+If you took a string and wrapped it around the shield edge, the shape enclosed by that string is (at minimum) the area of the shield.

-* It is highly suggested that when making a shield rep, any fabric is detachable to prevent mold buildup.
+It is highly suggested that when making a shield rep, any fabric is detachable to prevent mold buildup.

 ### Shield Crafting Materials
     Pending.